Klein-Hu/klein-hu.github.io/_posts/2017-09-01-Seven-Concurrency-Models-02.md

 This is the reading notes of Paul Butcher's *Seven Concurrency Models in Seven Weeks* - Functional Programming.
 The sample code is in [Clojure](http://clojure.org).

+I'm not an expert of Clojure nor functional programming.
+So only understand part of the story this time.

 **Imperative Program**: consists of a series of statments that change global state when executed.
 **Functional Program**: models computation as the evaluation of expressions, which are first-class and side-effect-free.